-- Pipeline models are created from Pipeline General Arrangement drawings or Route Plan Drawings (Refer Fig 1 for sample).
+- Pipeline models are created from Pipeline General Arrangement drawings or Route Plan Drawings (Refer to Fig 1 for a sample).
 Isometrics are not available similar to plant piping.

 - In most cases, the aboveground and buried pipeline design temperature is different and needs to enter correctly.